 Normally this happens when people hit it hard when products are stuck.

-450 people die each year from falling out of their beds.
-Hospitals report that young children and the elderly are at greatest risk, due to their lack of stability.
+Hospitals report that young children and the elderly are at the highest risk due to their lack of stability.

 They causes 24 deaths per year.
 1/3 of those accidents occur on weddings.